Nicolò Casale: Club career

 Casale made his Serie B debut for Perugia on 16 September 2017 in a game against Parma.

 On 18 July 2019, Casale joined Venezia on loan with an option to buy.

 On 3 October 2020, Casale went to Empoli on loan.

 On 8 July 2022, Lazio announced the signing of Casale on a permanent deal.
+On 30 August 2024, Casale moved to Bologna on loan, with an option to buy and a conditional obligation to buy.

+On 20 May 2025, Bologna made the transfer permanent and signed a three-year contract with Casale.

 International career

-He made his debut with the Italy U21 on 3 September 2020, in a friendly match won 2–1 against Slovenia.
+Casale made his debut with the Italy under-21 national team on 3 September 2020, starting in a 2–1 friendly win over Slovenia.

+In September 2023, he received his first call-up to the Italy senior national team by newly-appointed head coach Luciano Spalletti, for two UEFA Euro 2024 qualifying matches against North Macedonia and Ukraine.